Best prices Special offers for members of the PWE book club The cheapest delivery

 ORCID: 0000-0003-3120-3452

-Assistant at the Department of Market and Consumption at the University of Economics in Katowice.
+Assistant at the Chair of Market and Consumption at the University of Economics in Katowice.
 In 2020, he obtained a master's degree in the scientific discipline of economics and finance.
-His research interests include the behaviour of market entities and new trends in consumption, multi-channel sales in commercial enterprises and research on domestic and international markets.
+Previously, he worked as a sales specialist in a trading company, and then as a junior specialist for e-marketing.
+Since February 2023, he has been the Secretary at "Coffee and Tea Marketing Journal".

 DOI: 10.33226/1231-7853.2024.3.5